alphanodes/redmine_saml/README.md

 * restart your Redmine instance (depends on how you host it)

 Finally you *must* configure your SAML settings adding a file in @<redmine_folder>/config/initializers@ for example named @saml.rb@ (the name is not important, but it must be a ruby file).
 A sample file is given in the plugin root folder named @sample-saml-initializers.rb@
+For more information about configuration options, see <https://github.com/omniauth/omniauth-saml#options>

 Finaly you need to configure some minor options for the plugin to work, in "Administration" > "Plugins" > "Configure" on the OmniAuth SAML plugin line.